jamesr1775/MS-Project-One/README.md

 2. Store opening times, location and map:
     * The store opening times and location information is to the left of the map on desktops, laptops and tablets.
     * The map widget takes up just over two thirds of the row on laptops, desktops and tablets.
-    * On smart phones the map widget takes up an entire row, and is below the store open times and location information.
+    * On smart phones and smaller screens (<767px) the map widget takes up an entire row, and is below the store open times and location information.
     * The get in touch form fields are all required and should not allow the send message button to work without them being filled in.
     * On desktops and laptops the form takes up almost two thirds and there is an image vertically aligned with email address field box.
     * Check the responsiveness of the image and form by changing the screen resolution and make sure the image and form are aligned.